votingworks/vxsuite/libs/ballot-encoder/src/README.md

 - **write-in encoding**: a character encoding for write-in names that requires 5 bits per character.
 Here is the full character set:
   `ABCDEFGHIJKLMNOPQRSTUVWXYZ '"-.,`.
-- **hex encoding**: a character encoding for hexidecimal characters that requires 4 bits per character.
+- **hex encoding**: a character encoding for hexadecimal characters that requires 4 bits per character.
 Here is the full character set:
   `0123456789abcdef`.
 - **fixed-length string**: a UTF-8 string with a length known to both encoder